-Proposals can receive up to eight points if the proposed project benefits primary target area.
-A maximum of 4 points if the proposed project benefits a secondary target area.
+Proposals can receive up to six (6) points if the proposed project benefits primary target area.
+A maximum of four (4) points if the proposed project benefits a secondary target area and eight (8) points both primary and secondary.
 A map of the environmental justice target areas is included in this document.
+An interactive version of the map is also available at: